Wondering If Methodists Observe Lent? Get the Facts

 Do Methodists celebrate Good Friday?
 See below.

-Methodists participate in Ash Wednesday, and have liturgical church services that center around it.
+Methodists participate in Ash Wednesday and have liturgical church services centered around it.
 However, this was not the case until the 20th century.
-In 1992, the United Methodist Church added an Ash Wednesday service to their Book of Worship.
+In 1992, the United Methodist Church added an Ash Wednesday service to its Book of Worship.
 (Also see Do Methodists Drink Alcohol?)

 Previously, the Methodists provided a liturgy for an “ashless” Ash Wednesday service.
-The current liturgy does not require ashes but offers it as an option.
+The current liturgy does not require ashes but offers them as an option.
 [2]

-Ash Wednesday focuses on two important themes in the life of the church: individual sinfulness and human mortality.
+Ash Wednesday focuses on two critical themes in the church’s life: individual sinfulness and human mortality.
 Scripture uses ashes in several places to represent these two themes.

 • In Genesis, the Bible says that God made man from dust, and later, when God kicks Adam and Eve from the garden, he tells them, “You are dust, and to dust you shall return.”
-The Hebrew which translators often render as “dust”, also can mean ashes.
-Thus, ashes are used in the Bible to represent human mortality.
+Translators often render the Hebrew as “dust,” yet it can also mean ashes.
+Thus, the Bible sometimes uses ashes to convey human mortality.

-• In many places throughout the Bible, people also use ashes during times of repentance.
-For instance, in Jonah 3:6, the king of Nineveh, when he recognizes the sinfulness of the city, clothes himself in sackcloth and sits in ashes.
-He hopes that by repenting God will spare the city of Nineveh from destruction.
+• In some places in the Bible, people also use ashes during times of repentance.
+For instance, in Jonah 3:6, the king of Nineveh, when he recognizes the city’s sinfulness, clothes himself in sackcloth and sits in ashes.
+He hopes that by repenting, God will spare the city of Nineveh from destruction.

 Methodists believe that ashes are an accessory to sincere intention to repent of one’s sins and reflect one’s mortality as a human.
-They do not offer any sort of mystical power; instead, they provide a powerful and tangible way for Christians to express, and interact with, important spiritual truths.
+They do not offer mystical power; instead, they provide a robust and tangible way for Christians to express and interact with critical spiritual truths.

-Oftentimes, when Christian ministers draw the cross of ashes on a person’s forehead, they utter the words: “Remember that you are dust and to dust you shall return.”
+Often, when Christian ministers draw the cross of ashes on a person’s forehead, they utter, “Remember that you are dust and to dust you shall return.”
 Alternatively, the minister might say: “Repent, and believe the gospel.”

 On the Church Calendar, Ash Wednesday begins the season of Lent.
 For Methodists, Lent ends on Holy Saturday.
 (Also see Do Methodists Believe in Predestination?)

-Methodists celebrate Good Friday, following the guidelines set forth in their Book of Worship.
-There is much symbolism built into the service.
-Good Friday in Methodist churches often follow this pattern:
+Methodists celebrate Good Friday, following the guidelines outlined in their Book of Worship.
+In addition, there is much symbolism built into the service.
+Good Friday in Methodist churches often follows this pattern:

-• When both congregants and church leaders walk into the church building, they remain silent.
+• When congregants and church leaders walk into the church building, they remain silent.

-• Before the service, Methodists remove everything that is joyful or pleasant such as decoration, flowers, and other things.
+• Before the service, Methodists remove everything joyful or pleasant such as decorations, flowers, and other things.

-• The church leaders then shroud everything that is permanent or cannot be removed such as large crosses or pictures.
+• The church leaders then shroud everything fixed, such as large crosses or pictures.

-• Typically, one of the main parts of the service is the reading of the passion narrative.
+• One of the service’s main parts is reading the passion narrative.
 Sometimes, this is done dramatically, with the different parts read by various people.
-The service ends with people exiting as they entered: silent.
+The service ends with people exiting as they entered — in silence.
 [3]

-Whereas Methodist services typically include many redemptive or joyful readings or hymns, care is made to keep the service focused on the somber nature of Christ’s crucifixion.
-This creates a contrast with the triumphant nature of Easter Sunday.
+Whereas Methodist services typically include many redemptive or joyful readings or hymns, ministers attempt to keep the service focused on the nature of Christ’s crucifixion.
+This practice creates a contrast with the triumph of Easter Sunday.
 (Also see Can a Methodist Take Communion in a Baptist Church?)

 It also serves as one final self-reflective space of time at the end of the observance of Lent.
 Just as people gave up pleasurable things during Lent, so did Christ give up glory in heaven for life on earth.
 (Also see Can Divorced People Marry In a Methodist Church?)